farlee2121/DevEssentialsBlog/_posts/2021-02-26-TestApi-in-FSharp.md

 # Test Api in F#

-[Paul's Test Api](https://codewithspoon.com/2019/12/stop-corrupting-yourself-test-against-abstractions/) [permentantly changed the way that I test](../_posts/2020-08-21-Test-Api-InPractice.md).
+[Paul's Test Api](https://codewithspoon.com/2019/12/stop-corrupting-yourself-test-against-abstractions/) [permanently changed the way that I test](../_posts/2020-08-21-Test-Api-InPractice.md).
 It's only natural I'd want to bring the pattern over to F# with me.
 Here's how I did it and a few extra testing tips for F#.

 ## Testing Framework